On the Gottlieb group, Drinfeld centre and the centre of a crossed module: Introduction

-The centre of a crossed module closely related to the centre of a monoidal category \cite{jst}.
+The centre of a crossed module is closely related to the Drinfeld-Joyal-Street centre of a monoidal category \cite{jst}.
 Namely, it is well-known that any (braided) crossed module defines a (braided) monoidal category \cite{js}.
-It turns out, that the braided monoidal category corresponding to the braided crossed module ${\bf Z_*}(\G_*)$ \cite{js} is isomorphic to the centre of the monoidal category corresponding to $\G_*$.
+It turns out that the braided monoidal category corresponding to the braided crossed module ${\mathcal Z_*}(\G_*)$ \cite{js} is isomorphic to the centre of the monoidal category corresponding to $\G_*$, see Proposition \ref{9}.

-Our definition of ${\bf Z_0}(\G_*)$ is based on certain crossed homomorphisms $\G_0\to \G_1$ and has same advantage comparing to one based on monoidal categories.
-Namely, the description of ${\bf Z_*}(\G_*)$ in terms of crossed homomorphisms makes easy to relate the centre of a crossed module with group cohomology.
+Our definition of ${\mathcal Z}_*(\G_*)$ is based on certain crossed homomorphisms $\G_1\to \G_2$ and has some advantage compared to one based on monoidal categories.
+Namely, the description of ${\mathcal Z_*}(\G_*)$ in terms of crossed homomorphisms makes it easy to relate the centre of a crossed module to group cohomology.
 In fact, there are two interesting connections.
-Firstly, as we will show ${\bf Z_*}(\G_*)$ is a subgroup of $\H^1(\G_0,\G_*)$ the cohomology of $\G_0$ with coefficients in a crossed module $\G_*$ as defined in \cite{dg}.
-Secondly, the essential invariants of ${\bf Z}_*(\G_*)$ closely related with the low dimensional group cohomology.
-In fact one has an isomorphism of groups
+Firstly, as we will show, $\pi_1({\mathcal Z}_*(\G_*))$ is a subgroup of $\H^1(\G_1,\G_*)$, the cohomology of $\G_1$ with coefficients in the crossed module $\G_*$, as defined in \cite{dg}.
+Secondly, the essential invariants of ${\mathcal Z}(\G_*)$ are closely related to the low dimensional group cohomology.
+In fact, one has an isomorphism of groups

-and the group $\pi_0({\bf Z}_*(\G_*))$ fits in an exact sequence
+and the group $\pi_1({\mathcal Z}_*(\G_*))$ fits in an exact sequence